 Are you a frequent Delta flyer looking to rack up some extra SkyMiles and earn rewards flights more quickly?
 Offering new members an introductory 30,000 miles after spending $1,000 in three months, plus two miles for every dollar spent with Delta and one mile for every dollar spent on all other eligible purchases, the Gold Delta SkyMiles® Credit Card from American Express can certainly help to get you there.
 (American Express is a CardRatings advertiser).

 With no annual fee for the first year ($95 after that), no foreign transaction fees, free checked bags and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pockets, making it a smart choice for frequent travelers.
+It's these factors and more that make this car the 2017 Editor's Choice Award winner for Best Airline Rewards credit card.

 Gold Delta SkyMiles® Credit Card from American Express best features: